paponius/UserStyles/README.md

 I have tens of _styles_ and plan to share majority of them.

 ### ADs
-A preview image of these Styles do not show ADs.
-But they are not removed by these UserStyles.
+Standard ADs are not removed by *Dark* and *DeAnnoy* UserCSS.
+For two reasons.
 I don't want to support general AD removing.
-Also, to follow a practice of not combining multiple features into one,
+And to follow a practice of not combining multiple purposes into one package.
-"Dark" styles do change color style, "DeAnnoy" styles do remove or change behavior of certain page elements and, if desired, find and install a style for removing ADs.
-I do not provide them.
-Multiple styles for one web site can work together without any measurable overhead.

-The exception are some annoying ADs, masking themselves as main page content, leading to other useless pages, or are otherwise intrusive.
-These ADs are 1, background-colored/bordered by "Dark" styles.
-2, can be disabled in "DeAnoy" styles.
+The exception are annoying and nefarious ADs.
+Such can be disabled in *DeAnnoy* UC.

-These includes 3rd party enhancers with "(i)Relevant" articles, like Outbrain, Dianomi.
-Moreover, they are mostly embedded in a shadow DOM or an iframe.
-And that makes them impossible or difficult to style.
+I consider annoying ADs to be those sticking on the screen, or hiding page content until dismissed.
+I try to unstick them, not hide them.
+Nefarious ADs imitate a style of a news article.
+They look or even say they are relevant to the news article, but they never contain what was promised they would.
+Opening them results in wasted time or even being mislead about some health treatment as they try to pretend they were written by some respected news outlet.
+Sometimes these AD providers mix such ADs with real related stories.
+In some *DeAnnoy* UC there is an Option to only hide ADs from such blocks, in some only to hide whole more-on sections.

+more-on cards not dark-styled or unreadable
+Some cards on moreon sections mentioned above can't be styled.
+I try to return light BG for them, or just exclude those sections from dark styling, while offering an Option to hide them in *DeAnnoy*.
+As I myself have them disabled, I rarely check if text on them is at least readable, but I would fix an issue with them if reported.

+Some ADs might become unreadable.
+*Dark* UserCSS offer Option to highlight ADs by adding a custom background to them.
+But this might make some poorly coded ADs unreadable.
+Furthermore, in some cases, ADs in an iframe without src will get dark background and white text colors, which also breaks readability of such ADs.
+I don't try to fix these cases.
+The content provider still gets paid by the AD owner and the AD owner should not have been relying on white BG and black text.

 ### Features
 Dark _Styles_ I use for news media and similar sites have these common features: